techidaily/site-windows11/source/_posts/the-future-of-personal-computing-transforming-window-11-widgets.md

  Microsoft recently added support for third-party widgets in Windows 11\.
 Companies like Meta and Spotify have already introduced their widgets to the operating system after Microsoft added third-party support.

- However, Windows 11 Widgets panel is still missing useful first-party widgets like Sticky Notes and Calculator (here are the[steps for keeping Sticky Notes always on top on Windows 10 and 11](https://www.makeuseof.com/sticky-notes-always-on-top-windows/) ).
+ However, Windows 11 Widgets panel is still missing useful first-party widgets like Sticky Notes and Calculator (here are the [steps for keeping Sticky Notes always on top on Windows 10 and 11](https://www.makeuseof.com/sticky-notes-always-on-top-windows/) ).
 Microsoft can't force third-party developers to bring their widgets to Windows 11, but it can play its part in making the panel more "widget-rich."

 ## 5\.
 Bring the Ability to Pin Widgets to the Desktop and Lockscreen

  To view widgets, you have to open the Widgets board.
 Unfortunately, there is no other way.
 Microsoft can fix this by adding the ability to pin widgets to the desktop or lock screen.
 This way, you can always stay updated with timely information from your favorite apps at a glance on your desktop and lock screen.

- Meanwhile, you can[pin your favorite widgets to your desktop](https://www.makeuseof.com/windows-11-add-widgets-desktop/) using a third-party app called Widget Launcher.
+ Meanwhile, you can [pin your favorite widgets to your desktop](https://www.makeuseof.com/windows-11-add-widgets-desktop/) using a third-party app called Widget Launcher.

 ## 6\.
 Add Multi-Account Support to the Widgets Panel